top of page

 Introduction

 The Quran describes itself as guidance (2:2) - but how are we meant to understand this guidance?
 Surprisingly, the answer lies within the Quran itself.
 Ayah 3:7 provides not just information about the Quran's structure, but a complete methodology for understanding it.
-When examined carefully using the Quran's own words, this verse reveals a profound system of self-explanation that empowers every reader while warning against the very structures that have historically created religious authority and sectarianism.

 The Arabic Text